 Just across the street from campus, Christian Witness Commons (CWC) is the newest addition to the Sacred Heart Universities residential facilities.
 It houses almost exclusively sophomores and consists of three buildings: Jean Donovan Hall, Oscar Romero Hall and Dorothy Day Hall.
 CWC is home to Holy Grounds coffee and sandwich shop and a fitness center located in Donovan Hall.
 Christian Witness Commons offers suite-style living, with each suite offering a kitchenette, study lounge, and comfortable living space that gives sophomore students greater independence while still keeping them connected to SHU's campus.

 - Over 300 sophomore residential students in three buildings

 - 12 suites per building

-- 24 hour security presence at the frond desk
+- 24 hour security presence at the front desk

 - Card swipe entry at the main entrance